wgao9/knnie/README.md

 # knnie
 k-Nearest Neighbor Information Estimator

-Using kNN method to estimator (multivariate) mutual information from high dimensional samples
+This is a Python package for kNN-based estimator of (multivariate) mutual information from high dimensional samples

+Reference: http://arxig.org/abs/1604.03006

 Read readme.pdf for more details

-Reference: http://arxig.org/abs/1604.03006

-Contact wgao9@illinois.edu if you have any questions
+Contact wgao9@illinois.edu for more information